Pneumococcal Disease (includes pneumococcal pneumonia, pneumococcal meningitis and pneumococcal bacteremia)

 - "Pneumococcal Disease" is also available in Portable Document Format (PDF, 61KB, 2pg.)

 What is pneumococcal disease?

 Pneumococcal disease is a bacterial infection caused by the bacteria Streptococcus pneumoniae, also called pneumococcus.
 It may cause middle ear infection, pneumonia, meningitis (inflammation of the coverings of the brain and spinal column) or bacteremia (a bloodstream infection).

 Who gets pneumococcal disease?

 Although anyone can get pneumococcal disease, it occurs more frequently in infants, young children, African Americans, some Native American populations, the elderly or in people with serious underlying medical conditions such as chronic lung, heart or kidney disease.
 Others at risk include alcoholics, diabetics, people with weakened immune systems and those without a spleen.
 Infections occur anytime but most often during the winter and early spring when respiratory illnesses are more common.
-Data suggests that the use of the pneumococcal conjugate vaccine (PCV7) has reduced invasive disease among children and their adolescent and adult household and close contacts.

 How is the disease transmitted?

 Pneumococcus is spread by airborne or direct exposure to respiratory droplets from a person who is infected or carrying the bacteria.

 The incubation period may vary, but, it is generally one to three days.

 What are the symptoms?